rome6315/rome6315/README.md

-- 👋 Hi, I’m @rome6315
+- 👋 Hi, I’m @rome6315 or Roman.
-- 👀 I’m interested in c++ and learning other languages
+- 👀 I’m interested in c++ and learning other languages.
-- 🌱 I’m currently in college for cybersecurity degree
+- 🌱 I’m currently in college for a cybersecurity degree.
-- 💞️ I’m looking to learn as much as I can about coding languages
+- 💞️ I’m looking to learn as much as I can about coding languages.
 - 📫 Contact me via email @romo6315@gmail.com

 <!---